 A deputy with the Grand County Sheriff’s Office reportedly saw the vehicle traveling approximately 80 mph as it entered a 30 mph zone then watched it start to brake as it collided with a vehicle turning left at the intersection of Main and Center streets.

 Police allege that Balls was “crawling out of the passenger seat and found under the vehicle” after the collision.
 They took him to the hospital for evaluation, where Balls allegedly said he had not been wearing a seat belt.

 Camey and his son were in the car that Balls allegedly hit first; Sawyer had been driving the vehicle that Balls hit second.
 Sawyer’s SUV came to a stop directly next to Balls’s white pickup truck; the vehicle Camey had been driving came to a stop further down the block.

-This story has been updated with a more recent booking photo of the suspect, additional details about the victims in the collision and information about the charges the suspect faces.
+This story has been updated with a more recent booking photo of the suspect and additional details about the victims in the collision.